HCIILAB/SCUT-HEAD-Dataset-Release/README.md

 }
 ```

-For any questions about this database please contact the authors by sending email to eelwjin@scut.edu.cn and eedzpeng@mail.scut.edu.cn.
+For any questions about this database please contact the authors by sending email to eelwjin@scut.edu.cn and pengdezhi000@gmail.com.